lukasvermeer/lukasvermeer.github.io/_posts/2022-11-15-pancakes-and-experimentation.markdown

   overlay_image: assets/2022-03-09-diagram.jpeg
   overlay_filter: 0.8
   teaser: assets/2022-03-09-diagram.jpeg
+  alt: 'A teaser image for the Pancakes and experimentation: Learning by doing post.'
+  teaser_alt: 'A teaser image for the Pancakes and experimentation: Learning by doing
+    post.'
-excerpt: 'We are [building a culture of experimentation]({{site.baseurl}}{% post_url 2021-12-21-building-a-culture-of-experimentation %}) at Vista.
-We are taking a [scalable, decentralized approach]({{site.baseurl}}{% post_url 2022-03-09-organising-for-scaled-experimentation %}),  requiring people and teams across the organization to learn new skills and adopt new methods.
-In this post, Ellen and Lukas will share some of their perspectives and experiences on this journey.'
+excerpt: We are building a culture of experimentation at Vista.
+We are taking a scalable, decentralized approach, requiring people and teams across the organization to learn new skills and adopt new methods.
+In this post, Ellen and Lukas will share some of their perspectives and experiences on this journey.
 ---

 *Ellen Greer is the Product Manager for Vista’s Search features.
 Lukas Vermeer is Vista’s Director of Experimentation.*